f5devcentral/f5-big-iq-lab/docs/class6/module5/lab1.rst

   :scale: 40%
   :align: center

+.. note:: When adding multiple BIG-IP devices and discovering and importing their services at the same time,
-.. note:: More details on Version Specific Objects in `Module 4`_.
+          you can specify a conflict resolution policy if BIG-IQ finds any default monitors or LTM profiles with different parameters.
+More details on Version Specific Objects in `Module 4`_.

 .. _Module 4: ../module4/module4.html